vutranquangminh/comp1786-mobile-application-design-and-development-customer-app/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License
+## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## 🆘 Support

-- Built with React Native and Expo
+For support and questions:
-- Powered by Firebase Firestore
+- Create an issue in the repository
-- Icons and emojis for visual elements
+- Contact the development team
-- Modern UI/UX design principles
+- Check the documentation

 ---

-**Made with ❤️ for the yoga community**
+**Built with ❤️ using React Native, Expo, and Firebase**